Zealous Michigan Probate Attorneys Advocating for You

 When a person dies, I like to think that their soul goes to heaven but their property and debt stay here on earth.
 For this reason, we have the probate court.
 There is a probate court in every county in every state in the country.
 This is because when we pass, we leave assets and debt in our name.
 The probate court is part of the circuit court of each county.
 The court operates under a set of standard legal rules known as EPIC, which we discuss below.

 It is essential that you have competent legal representation from the onset of your case through litigation.
-A skilled Richland Hills MI probate lawyer can serve you through the process in a manner that carefully uses your time and resources.
+A skilled Rochester Hills MI probate lawyer can serve you through the process in a manner that carefully uses your time and resources.
 To learn more about how Sumner & Associates, PC can help you, contact us today.

 What Is Probate?